Morris-CP/Santander-Customer-Satisfaction-Prediction/README.md

-# Santander Customer Satisfaction Prediction
+# Santander Customer Satisfaction Prediction— Machine Learning Project
 Binary Classification｜Feature Engineering｜Imbalanced Data｜Production-Level Tabular ML

 This project is based on the classic Kaggle competition **Santander Customer Transaction Prediction**.
 The goal is to predict whether a user will perform a specific transaction behavior using a highly anonymized dataset of numerical features.